SheepCommander/gd-SoloVisibility/README.md

 - Look up "Solo Visbility" or click [here](https://godotengine.org/asset-library/asset/3000)

 2) Manually:
-a.
-Download the `addons` folder and drag it into your godot project
+i.
+Download the `addons` folder and drag it into your godot project ii.
-b.
 Enable the plugin in the `Project Settings / Plugin` tab

 ## Known issues
 Disabling the plugin causes `Undo Hide Non-selected Nodes` to break, even if the plugin is re-enabled before attempting to undo.
 I suspect this is Godot-level and cannot be fixed on the plugin's end.